deejoe/hfoss-wiki/bugfix.md

 Broadly, you have two different options here.
 You can:

   * Find a known bug (or feature enhancement) listed in the project's bug tracker.
-  * Find a bug yourself by using the software (this may take a while...)
+  * Find a bug yourself by using the software (for 2nd and subsequent extra-credit bugs ONLY.
+Also, this may take a while...)

 In the event of the second case, make sure you file the bug in the project's tracker before proceeding.)